rlucente-se-jboss/rhde-demo/README.md

     sudo chown core: kubeconfig
     exit

-Make sure the EDGE_DEVICE_IP matches the IP address of the edge device.
+Make sure the parameter EDGE_DEVICE_IP above matches the IP address of the edge device.

 Copy the kubeconfig file from the edge device to your local desktop or workstation with the following commands: